 - If you have recession around multiple teeth at the same time, it’s a sign that you are more susceptible to gum disease.
 Dr. Clagett may talk with you about the causes of gum disease, suggest more frequent dental cleanings, and recommend other ways to protect your teeth.

 After Dr. Clagett’s examination, you’ll have the chance to discuss your options for gum recession treatment, learn what it’s like to get a gum graft and talk about the related costs.
-We want your choice to be based on the best information possible, and we will never pressure you into making a decision.
+We want your choice to be based on the information and we will never pressure you into making a decision.

 How Gum Recession Treatment Works